eclipse-hawkbit/hawkbit/site/content/apis/dmf_api.md

   "actionId":137,
   "softwareModuleId":17,
   "actionStatus":"CANCEL_REJECTED",
-  "message":["The cancellation was not possible since the target sent an unexpected response."]
+  "message":["The cancellation was not possible since the target sent an unexpected response."], "timestamp": 1704070800000
 }
 ```